 New Hampshire: Increasing opportunities for adult education through flexible scheduling and multiple service delivery modes designed to meet the needs of adult learners.

-Pennsylvania: Supporting teachers and programs in Pennsylvania to routinize the use of distance education and digital literacy support as part of their mainstream service to learners.
+Pennsylvania: Supporting teachers and programs in adopting strategies to make distance education and digital literacy regular features of their service to students through the incorporation of PA Foundation Skills.

 Rhode Island: Rebuilding the state’s technology PD system to encourage a growth mindset and support RI practitioners in incorporating digital literacy instruction into all classroom routines!